Indirect land use change impacts of biofuels: Controversy

 The public consultation process before the ruling, and the ruling itself were controversial, yielding 229 comments.
 ILUC was one of the most contentious issues.
 On June 24, 2008, 27 scientists and researchers submitted a letter saying, "As researchers and scientists in the field of biomass to biofuel conversion, we are convinced that there simply is not enough hard empirical data to base any sound policy regulation in regards to the indirect impacts of renewable biofuels production.
 The field is relative new, especially when compared to the vast knowledge base present in fossil fuel production, and the limited analyses are driven by assumptions that sometimes lack robust empirical validation."
 The New Fuels Alliance, representing more than two-dozen biofuel companies, researchers and investors, questioned the Board intention to include indirect land use change effects into account, wrote "While it is likely true that zero is not the right number for the indirect effects of any product in the real world, enforcing indirect effects in a piecemeal way could have very serious consequences for the LCFS....
 The argument that zero is not the right number does not justify enforcing a different wrong number, or penalizing one fuel for one category of indirect effects while giving another fuel pathway a free pass."

-On the other side, more than 170 scientists and economists urged that CARB, "include indirect land use change in the lifecycle analyses of heat-trapping emissions from biofuels and other transportation fuels.
+On the other hand, more than 170 scientists and economists urged that CARB "include indirect land use change in the lifecycle analyses of heat-trapping emissions from biofuels and other transportation fuels.
 This policy will encourage development of sustainable, low-carbon fuels that avoid conflict with food and minimize harmful environmental impacts....
 There are uncertainties inherent in estimating the magnitude of indirect land use emissions from biofuels, but assigning a value of zero is clearly not supported by the science."